epetenko/15-things-for-dj/README.md

  I could recommend a million Excel tutorials to get you started -- [my own](https://github.com/epetenko/datawrapper-tutorial/blob/master/Part_0.md) is not the worst, and comes with a Datawrapper sequel -- but the first thing to know about data is not formulas or pivot tables.
 It's the care and keeping of clean data.

  Check out Sandhya Kambhampati's brief [tutorial](https://source.opennews.org/articles/building-cleaner-smarter-spreadsheets/) on creating databases for when you're creating or logging your own data.
 If you're trying to make heads or tails of data from a public agency, the [Quartz guide to bad data](https://github.com/Quartz/bad-data-guide) is a great place to search for your problem.
 Then follow ProPublica's [Bulletproofing Data](https://github.com/propublica/guides/blob/master/data-bulletproofing.md) guide to make sure your data is strong.

+## 5. Up your data viz game with some easy tips.
+Got your data ready to put into that story?
+It's time to figure out how to show what you've got to the reader.
+The Financial Times has a [giant interactive](http://ft-interactive.github.io/visual-vocabulary/) and [accompanying explainer](https://github.com/ft-interactive/chart-doctor/tree/master/visual-vocabulary) for helping you pick what chart to use.
+Then get some expert advice on best [design practices](https://policyviz.com/2018/08/07/dataviz-cheatsheet/) to keep your chart simple and readable by the reader.

+But my favorite place for data viz advice is the [Datawrapper blog Chartable](https://blog.datawrapper.de/), run by the same people who created the tool we use.
+They have a host of tutorials and advice for using colors, translating data, and using specific types of charts.
+Follow that space to build up your visual prowess and see some great chart examples created in Datawrapper.